Arne-Berner/RoboMausV2/README.md

 Lastly I would advice you not to use the update pcb with relink too much, if you just used "annotate schematics".
 This will swap around parts and it's not fun.

 ## be a copycat
 - you don't know what parts you need at the beginning.
-Just write "gyroscope pcb youtube" on your prefered search or youtube.
+Just write "gyroscope pcb" on your prefered search or youtube to get a good idea, what might be usefull.

 ## PCB-Design
 ### 2 layer PCB vs 4 layer PCB
 Truth being told, I have seen very different opinions on this.
 Some say 4 layers can get much more expensive.
 This is not necessarily the case when you only use through hole vias, but they are undeniably more expensive.
-But four layers are also a lot easier and depending on who you ask will make the signals less prone to EMI.
+But four layers are also a lot easier to design and depending on who you ask will make the signals less prone to EMI.

 As a rule of thumb I would say starting with a 2 layer pcb is the way to go and then go up to 4 layers, if you need to.
 For example when you have different voltages on your board that cannot easily be separate.
 But there is not much lost when you go for 4 layers from the beginning.
 Depending on how you click on what option in jlcpcb the price for this 4 layer board was 5$ more instead of the same size with 2 layers.